wavelet-lab/docs/source/hardware/devboard.rst

 You have several options for the reference clock source:

-* uSDR's internal reference clock source: 26 MHz.
+* uSDR's internal reference clock source: 26 MHz - default operating mode;
+* The Development board reference clock:

-* Blue DevBoard's reference clock generator runs at 25 MHz.
+  * Blue DevBoard's reference clock generator runs at 25 MHz;
-* Green DevBoard's reference clock generator operates at 26 MHz.
+  * Green DevBoard's reference clock generator operates at 26 MHz;
-* The reference frequency can be adjusted in range of 23 to 41 MHz.
+  * The reference frequency can be adjusted in range of 23 to 41 MHz;
+  * Your should explicitly instruct your uSDR to get a reference clock from the Devboard - see section below or `usdr_dm_create utility docs <../software/usdr_dm_create.rst>`_.
 * Connection to an external clock generator.
 A frequency range of 23 to 41 MHz should be used and a peak voltage of up to 3.3 V should be provided.

 DevBoard additional options and settings